Jardin des Plantes: The Butte Copeaux and the Grand Labyrinth

 The Grand Labyrinth features a winding path to the top of the Butte Copeaux, a hill overlooking the garden.
 It was originally created under Louis XIII, then redone in its present form under Louis XVI, on the site of an old garbage dump.
 At the beginning of the upward path is a Cedar of Lebanon, planted in 1734 by Jussieu, with a trunk four meters in circumference.
 The butte was largely planted with trees from the Mediterranean, including an old erable tree from Crete planted in 1702 and still in place. including from in it is topped by a picturesque 18th-century cast-iron viewing platform, the oldest work of iron architecture in Paris.
 The labyrinth was created under Louis XIII, then redone by the garden director Buffon for Louis XVI.

 At the top is a neoclassical viewing platform called the Gloriette de Buffon.
 It was made of cast iron, bronze and copper in 1786–87, using metal from the foundry owned by Buffon.
 It is considered the oldest metallic structure in Paris.
 The eight iron columns carry a roof in the shape of a Chinese hat, topped by a lantern with a frieze decorated with swastikas a popular motif in the period.
-The top is inscribed with a tribute to Louis XVI, honouring his "justice, humanity, and munificence", as well as a quotation from Bouffon, in Latin, translated; "I only count the hours without clouds".
+The top is inscribed with a tribute to Louis XVI, honouring his "justice, humanity, and munificence", as well as a quotation from Buffon, in Latin, translated; "I only count the hours without clouds".
 It was originally equipped with a precise clock which chimed exactly at noon, but it disappeared in 1795.

 Nearby is the Lion Fountain, built in 1834 into the wall of a former reservoir.
 It is decorated with two bronze lions made in 1863 by the noted animal sculptor Henri Jacquemart.